dashingsoft/pyarmor/docs/understand-obfuscated-scripts.rst

 * It will crash to visit the attribute ``co_const`` of code object directly if the script is obfuscated in advanced mode.

-* If the exception is raised, the line number in the traceback should be same as in the original script except this script has been patched by plugin script or cross protection code.
+* If the exception is raised, the line number in the traceback may be different from the original script, especially this script has been patched by plugin script or cross protection code.

 * The attribute ``__file__`` of code object in the obfuscated scripts will be ``<frozen name>`` other than real filename.
 So in the